 As human beings, we often fear what we don’t understand.
 We fear the unknown.
 When you see that look of concern on mom or dad’s face, calmly sit them down and explain why you personally choose to consume marijuana.
 Is it for a medical reason?
 Since migraines are genetic, I explained to my mom that marijuana helps and that’s why it’s a constant in my home.
 She immediately related and understood.
 You may not suffer from migraines, but maybe something else is going on.

 Take a moment to educate your parents on the health benefits of marijuana.
-Then, ask mom and dad if they have any medical concerns they’d like to alleviate through marijuana.
+Then, ask mom and dad if they have any medical concerns they’d like to ease through marijuana.
 An important disclaimer — keep in mind that marijuana can not “treat” or “cure” any symptom, illness, or side effect.
 All the effects and sensations of marijuana are temporary.

 Parent-Approved Marijuana Strains